bassistTech/bassistTech.github.io/index.md

 By day, I'm a senior staff scientist with Thermo Fisher Scientific Corp., the world leader in serving science.
 It's a great place to work.
 I have a PhD in physics, 20 patents, and extensive experience in development of optical and electronic instrumentation systems.
 Many of my projects involve combinations of optics, electronics, embedded systems, and software development.

 ## Blog, Articles, Projects

+**3/23/2024** [Online speaker modeling program (new)](speakerpy/index.html): A basic modeling program for sealed and ported loudspeakers based on the equations in my speaker theory article.
+I wrote this as an exercise to learn how to write Web apps in Python.

 **11/19/2023** [New!
 8-inch bass speaker design](8-in-bass-speaker/index.html): I built this speaker just before the pandemic, and have used it form most of my gigs since then.